-Implementation issues Response estimated the 3-year total incremental costs could range from \$31.36 million to \$94.08 million.
+Implementation Issues Response analyses estimated the 3-year total incremental costs could range from \$31.36 million to \$94.08 million.
 Costs related to required laboratory testing should be considered.
-The submission notes that several tests are required for patient selection purposes, including neutralizing AAV5 antibody titre (as noted above), assay for FIX inhibitor presence, liver enzymes, and hepatic ultrasound and elastography.
+The submission notes that several tests are required for patient selection purposes, including neutralizing AAV5 antibody titer (as noted above), assay for FIX inhibitor presence, liver enzymes, and hepatic ultrasound and elastography.
 In addition, regular monitoring is required after administration of etranacogene dezaparvovec, including liver enzymes, FIX activity, assay for FIX inhibitor presence.
 Any related travel costs should also be considered.
 This is a comment from the drug plans to inform expert committee deliberations.
-They are in preliminary discussions with its current patient support provider [This is a comment from the drug plans to inform expert committee deliberations.
+The sponsor notes: They are in preliminary discussions with its current patient support provider (patient support program) to examine the feasibility of the PSP playing a role in pre & post-treatment screening and follow-up for gene therapy patients.
+They are currently evaluating support for hemophilia patients who meet screening requirements and who have expressed an interest in undergoing gene therapy infusion This is a comment from the drug plans to inform expert committee deliberations.

-AAV5 = adeno-associated virus of serotype 5; FIX = coagulation factor IX; nAb = neutralizing antibody.
+AAV5 = adeno-associated virus of serotype 5; FIX = coagulation factor IX; nAb = neutralizing antibody